 To add a rule, click the Add button in the top right of the table.

 For each rule, enter a name for your rule and select the action (Allow, Review Prevent) you want the rule to trigger.

 Next, enter the conditions under which you want the rule to trigger.
-You can enter up to three conditions.
+You can enter up to eight conditions.